Mark-Assessment/v-butcher-blackrosetatoot-m1-2/README.md

 - #### Wireframes

   - Home Page Wireframes [Desktop](documentation/wireframes/home-wireframe.png) [Mobile](documentation/wireframes/home-mobile-wireframe.png)
+  - Meet The Artists Wireframe [Tablet](/documentation/wireframes/meet-the-artists-tablet-wireframe.png)
   - FAQ Page Wireframe [View](documentation/wireframes/faqs-wireframe.png)
   - Contact Us Page Wireframe [View](documentation/wireframes/contact-us-wireframe.png)
   - Booking In Page Wireframe [Desktop](documentation/wireframes/book-in-wireframe.png) [Mobile](documentation/wireframes/book-in-mobile-wireframe.png)

+  My website design has been slightly changed and tweaked from the original design on the wireframes, this is purely down to aesthetics.

 ## Technology Used

-This project is written using HTML & CSS using the Cloud IDE.
+This project is written using HTML & CSS in Gitpod.
 I have also used flex-box and bootstrap to make the site responsive, and it is currently being hosted on GitHub.

-HTML & CSS has been ran through the W3 Validators with no errors.

 ## Features